epi2me-labs/wf-human-variation/README.md

 - Take care to retain the input reference when basecalling or alignment has been performed as CRAM files cannot be read without the corresponding reference!
 - Refer to our [blogpost](https://labs.epi2me.io/copy-number-calling/) and [CNV workflow documentation](https://github.com/epi2me-labs/wf-cnv) for more information on running the copy number calling subworkflow.
 - The STR workflow performs genotyping of specific repeats, which can be found [here](https://github.com/epi2me-labs/wf-human-variation/blob/master/data/wf_str_repeats.bed), and is only compatible with genome build 38.
+- The workflow does not support starting from FASTQ directly.
+If you wish to start from FASTQ, convert your FASTQ to an unaligned BAM file format first, which you can then use with the `--bam` option.
+This can be done, for example, using [Picard FastqToSam](https://broadinstitute.github.io/picard/command-line-overview.html#FastqToSam).